matter-app/take-home-exercise-full-stack/README.md

 - The server is running with [nodemon](https://nodemon.io/) which will automatically restart for you when you modify and save a file.
 - The frontend was bootstrapped with [Create React App](https://facebook.github.io/create-react-app/docs/getting-started)
-- The database provider is SQLite **in-memory**.
+- The database provider is SQLite, which will store data in a file local to your repository called `database.sqlite3`.
 The ORM [Sequelize](http://docs.sequelizejs.com/) is on top of it.
 You should only have to interact with Sequelize.
 - The API client we have set up for you is [axios](https://github.com/axios/axios).
 You are welcome to swap this out for your favorite client if you prefer.
 - The server is running on port 3001 and all AJAX requests from the frontend will automatically proxy to that endpoint.
 For instance, you can `axios.get('/team')` and it will automatically hit `localhost:3001/team`.